Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 There is an easy guide on how to conduct Goddess Chamunda Puja at home:

-Ideal Day to Perform Chamunda Devi Puja
+Ideal day to perform Chamunda Devi puja

 An auspicious day would be Shukla Paksha Ashtami Tithi – the eighth day during the light or waxing phase of the moon.
-Another favorable day would be Shukla Paksha Chaturdasi Tithi – the fourteenth day during the light or waxing phase of the moon.
+Another favourable day would be Shukla Paksha Chaturdasi Tithi – the fourteenth day during the light or waxing phase of the moon.

 You can also book Maa Chamunda Puja and Yagna online with Rudra Centre where it will be performed by learned Karam Kandi priests from Shivakasi.